Welcome to the LongyearObs project website

 Several types of automatic weather stations are used to monitor the weather in and around Longyearbyen.
 In total, five stations provide a detailed understanding of local meteorological conditions and how they vary across the area.

-An interdisciplinary project focusing on developing resilience in Arctic communities by providing a climate change response system.
+Was an interdisciplinary project focusing on developing resilience in Arctic communities by providing a climate change response system.
 This system will assist decision-making by providing real-time key geo-scientific observations affected by the increasing climatic changes, especially the high Arctic environment.